M41KL-N41TT/evilginx.botguard/README.md

 This repo will describe a method which allows you to successfully use MITM phishing tools on Google's login page without JS raising a fuss and [blocking login](https://i.stack.imgur.com/MnjWd.png).

+>**Warning**
+>This repo was created a year ago when the login page was still using the v2 login.
+Google did A/B testing throughout August and completely transitioned to the v3 login page as of September.
+Information provided here may be outdated and incorrect.

 ## What

 What I'm describing isn't a generator that creates botguard tokens nor a bypass that voids the botguard mechanism entirely, it isn't even an exploit.
 What I'm highlighting is that Google's anti-bot JS system uses a token to validate your request and that the token is transported via a request parameter named `bgRequest`.
 What I'm suggesting is a very crude method of using a headless browser to get a valid token and to use that in place of the failing one with whatever MITM phishing tool you choose.
 It isn't a solution, it's a quick & dirty workaround to not get blocked.